 Losing large amounts of fluid can be dangerous for your body.
 And you can feel very weak and tired.

-The electrolytes must be in a certain balance for the body to function normally.
+The electrolytes must be in a certain balance for the body to work normally.
 When the electrolytes get out of balance it can be harmful to your kidneys and other organs in your body.

-Questions your doctor or nurse may ask
+Questions your doctor or nurse might ask

 - How long have you had diarrhoea?